weiran-aitech/shift_schedule/README.md

 In this shift schedule，4 employees must work for 48 hours a week. others work for 40 hours a week.

 2. Creating a schedule for 35 employees over a 7-day period, subject to the following constraints:
-   - Every day is divided into 6 time slots.
-Each time slot lasts 4 hours and requires different number of employees.
+   - Every day is divided into six 4-hour time slots.
+Each time slot requires different number of employees.
      - A-slot：02:00-06:00（6 employee required）
      - B-slot：06:00-10:00（9 employees required）
      - C-slot：10:00-14:00（10 employees required）